Kidsgrove railway station

-In the year 2009–10 the usage of the station grew by almost 58% to over 100,000 recorded journeys, in addition more than 6,434 passengers used the station to change trains.
-The increase in usage (followed by a similar increase for 2010–11) has been attributed to improved timetable in December 2008 (specifically the introduction of London Midland's service to London Euston via Tamworth).

 History

 The present station was opened 9 October 1848 by the North Staffordshire Railway as Harecastle and was during the early years of the North Staffordshire era variously called Harecastle Junction, Kidsgrove Junction.
 Kidsgrove Junction, Harecastle before settling upon Harecastle in 1875.
 Between 1885 and 1886 and 1923 and 1924 it was called Harecastle for Kidsgrove.
 In 1944 it was renamed Kidsgrove.